 Attend Designated Meetings

-Attend the designated meetings of Council wherever possible, or nominate an alternate to do so;
+Attend the designated meetings of EXCO wherever possible, or nominate an alternate to do so;

 Expenses

 Reasonable and substantiated transportation and accommodation expenses shall be claimed on the designated form and will be met by the SAIMC.

+Responsibilities of the Sub-Branch and Chapter Chairmen

+The responsibilities of the Sub-Branch and Chapter Chairmen are the same as those of the Branch Chairmen except that the communication channel is now via the Branch and not directly to EXCO.

+The Chairman of the Sub-Branch or Chapter will be a de-facto member of the Branch or in the case where it does not report to a Branch, then on EXCO.

-Sub-Branches
+Sub-Branches and Chapters

-Setting Up Sub Branch
+Set-Up

-Where it is proposed that a sub-branch be set up, the decision to proceed with the proposal shall rest with the main Branch Chairman in case the proposed sub branch is in the area of a branch.
-If not, then the decision lies with Council.
-The decision will be made if supported by the Committee or Council and after discussion with the members of the SAIMC residing in the area of the proposed Sub Branch
+Where it is proposed that a sub-branch or Chapter (the entity) be set up, the decision to proceed with the proposal shall rest with the main Branch Chairman in case the proposed entity is in the area of a branch.
+If not, then the decision lies with EXCO.
+The decision will be made if supported by the Committee or EXCO and after discussion with the members of the SAIMC residing in the area of the proposed entity

 Long-Term Feasibility

-Council shall give careful consideration to the practicability of such a Sub-Branch with particular emphasis on long-term viability.
-Unless the Council agrees otherwise, a minimum initial paid-up membership totaling 10 members of all grades must be committed to the Sub-Branch.
+EXCO shall give careful consideration to the practicability of such an entity with particular emphasis on long-term viability.
+Unless the EXCO agrees otherwise, a minimum initial paid-up membership totaling 10 members of all grades must be committed to the entity.

-Sub Branch Proposal
+Proposal to Establish the Entity

-Once the proposal has been accepted by the main Branch Committee, the Branch Chairman / President or his representative must table the proposal for approval by Council.
-Until such approval has been granted, no further action may be taken to establish the Sub-Branch.
+Once the proposal has been accepted by the main Branch Committee or EXCO, the Branch Chairman / President or his representative must table the proposal for approval by EXCO.
+Until such approval has been granted, no further action may be taken to establish the entity.

 Clause 12

-Once permission to proceed has been granted, all aspects of Clause 12 of the Constitution shall apply as if the Sub-Branch were a Branch.
+Once permission to proceed has been granted, all aspects of Clause 12 of the Constitution shall apply as if the entity was a Branch.

-Attending Sub Branch Meetings
+Attending Meetings

-It shall be the responsibility of the main Branch Chairman / President or his representative, to attend all meetings of the Sub-Branch and all meetings of the Sub-Branch Committee, where possible.
+It shall be the responsibility of the main Branch Chairman / President or his representative, to attend all meetings of the entity and all meetings of the entity’s Committee, where possible.

 Information Sharing